What Is Buteyko Breathing Technique?

-Buteyko Breathing Technique (BBT) is breathing retraining method that is designed to restore the individual’s normal breathing rate and depth.
-When the breathing is back to normal, then the individual has better oxygenation of tissues and organs, including the brain.
-It was developed by medical scientist Konstantin Buteyko in the 1950s which aims to resolve a number of bodily dysfunctions by normalizing breathing.
+Buteyko Breathing Technique (BBT) is a breathing retraining method that is designed to restore the individual's normal breathing rate and depth.
+When the breathing is back to normal, the individual will have better oxygenation of tissues and organs, including the brain.
+It was developed by medical scientist Konstantin Buteyko in the 1950s to resolve a number of bodily dysfunctions by normalizing breathing.

 - Anxiety or panic disorders

 - Eczema and other skin problems

 To correctly perform the exercises, you will need a comfortable chair and a quiet room.
 As much as possible, there should be few distractions, and the temperature in the room should neither be too hot nor too cold.

 BBT is best performed either at least two hours after eating or before eating.
 The exercise can be broken down into the following steps:

 - Start all BBT exercises by checking and recording the pulse and control pause time.
 The control pause time is the length of time when the person is holding their breath.